European nations, the number of people considering themselves to be

 in order to give them a better future.
 This is especially true in Africa

 homogenisation of culture has been further propagated by the stunning

 advances in technology which have swept the world.
 Many people in developed

-ancient and rural languages dying out.
+ancient and rural languages to fade away.
+English,

 Mandarin and Spanish remain the lingua franca of international